 The observatory of professions to accompany change

-In view of these observations, the creation of an observatory of trades would be a fundamental aid to the management of the Strategic Workforce Planning.
-Your company would benefit from joining this collective study group in order to have a better visibility of the evolution of employment as well as its impact on human resources management.
+In view of these observations, participating in a job observatory is a fundamental help in managing the Strategic Workforce Planning.
+Your company would benefit from being aware of this collective study group in order to have a better visibility of the evolution of employment as well as its impact on human resources management.
 Moreover, the job observatory can be used as a tool to anticipate the demands in skills in the coming decades and the possible decline of certain sectors in the face of technological advances.

-As an information relay and support for HR decision-making, the job observatory has now become the strategic pillar of human resources management.
-By consulting it, the HR manager can revise the job map by adapting it to the context, carry out professional mobility or even plan recruitment in departments that require new profiles.
+As an information and support tool for HR decision-making, the job observatory has become the most widely used external tool for managing skills.
+By consulting the observatory, the HR manager can revise the job map by adapting it to the context, carry out professional mobility or even plan recruitment in departments that require new profiles.

 Training to develop employees' employability